VinceThi/threefold-way-dimension-reduction-synchronization/simulations/README.txt

         "Threefold approach for reducing the dimension of dynamics on networks: an application to synchronization", 2020.

+The code is not cleaned and the paths to access the data have to be changed by the user.

 Figures 6 and 7 of the paper are obtained with the Python script "synchro_transition_kuramoto_reduction_multiple_targets.py".